 - Changes - Category related to improvements due to management measures (post 2014)

 Drinking Water Quality

-The number of consumers served by public water supplies subject to a boil water notice was at an all-time low of 5,654 people at the end of 2016 across 10 drinking water supplies.
+The number of consumers served by public water supplies subject to a boil water notice was at an all-time low of 41 people at the end of 2017 across seven drinking water supplies.
 This is a welcome significant reduction in numbers over the last few years.
-The number of public water supplies identified as being 'at risk' on the EPA Remedial Action List was also at the lowest level of 99 supplies at the end of 2016.
-Irish Water need to continue to progress remedial works on the outstanding 'at risk' supplies so that the threat of long-term boil water notices and other chemical failures is eliminated.
-In 2016, the quality of public water supplies remained very good with >99% of samples complying with microbiological and chemical standards.
-There has been a 94% reduction in E.coli detections since the EPA became the environmental regulator in 2007.
-The quality of drinking water from private supplies, however, remains inferior to that from public supplies.
+The number of public water supplies identified as being 'at risk' on the EPa Remedial Action List was also at the lowest level of 77 supplies at the end of 2017.
+Irish Water needto continue to progress remedial works on the outstanding 'at risk' supplies so that the threat of long-term boil water notices and other chemical failures is eliminated.
+In 2017, the quality of public water supplies remained very good with >99% of samples complying with microbiologicalnd chemical standards.
+There has been an 80% reduction in E.coli detections since the EPA became the environmental regulator in 2007.
+The quality of drinking water from private supplies, however, remains inferior to that of public supplies.